bwasd/blog/content/telepathy.md

 could theoretically be better than the best lie detector designed to date.
-On the other hand, the **Thought Reader 2000(TM)** would in evil hands allow people to be tortured and possibly driven to madness and despair.On the other hand, the benefits of such a machine would to enable people o communicate telepathically.
+On the other hand, the **Thought Reader 2000(TM)** would in evil hands allow people to be tortured and possibly driven to madness and despair.On the other hand, the benefits of such a machine would enable people to communicate telepathically.
 Two parties could communicate telepathically by hooking themselves up via human brain interface devices and communicate directly to each other's brains.
-The convenience of to people who wanted a simple way to communicate seems undeniable.
+The convenience of two people who wanted a simple way to communicate seems undeniable.

 Let us postpone ethical discussions for another time and now consider how two